NPTho/Menstore/README.md

  * **Searching for item**

 ## `Who is the customer?`
-Shop targets on people whose style is elegant and neat style such as students, office workers, business people, ...
+Shop targets on people whose taste toward is elegant and neat style such as students, office workers, business people, ...

 ## `Tools and Technologies:`
 * **Technology** :HTML, CSS, Javascript, Bootstrap, Java, Servlet, JDBC, JSP, Maven.